JackSzwergold/Writing/memories/Crappy Print of a Popular Film with a Cat.md

 ***

-*Crappy Print of a Popular Film with a Cat: Tron at the Discount Theater in Midwood (c) Copyright 2015 by Jack Szwergold.
+*Crappy Print of a Popular Film with a Cat: Tron at the Discount Theater in Midwood (c) Copyright 2015 by Jack Szwergold; written May 20, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*